 Fourth project milestone: Prototype

-Tools to use: For your low-fidelity prototype, you are expected to use a non-computational technique, i.e., nothing that involves scripted interactivity.
+- Tools to use: Use a non-computational technique, i.e., nothing that involves scripted interactivity.
 This will give you the opportunity to act as the “computer” in the evaluation step (described below).
-If you are unsure of what technique to use, consult the course staff.
+If you are unsure of what technique to use, consult with course staff.

 1.A.
 Document your prototype(s) using media of your choice.
 This illustration should document the main components of your design, and show how the prototype supports your task examples.
 E.g., you could create a narrated video demonstrating how a user completes those tasks with the prototype(s).
 If using photos, or something else, include annotations and labels as appropriate to ensure the demonstration is easy to understand.